-You will be continuing to work towards capstone project preparation with the final completion in fall of year 3 during the course OTD 8392-Doctoral Certification and Capstone.
-Submission of a draft project plan during this term will allow for feedback from your instructors in preparation for the final submission.
+Submission of a draft project plan during this term will allow for feedback from your instructors in preparation for the final submission in the fall year 3 course OTD 8392 Doctoral Capstone and Certification.

 The required components of your final draft project plan are found below and must follow APA 7th edition formatting.